Fix Overscaling Or Overscan in Windows 10 and Windows 11: 10 Ways

 • Take 0000 0001 and 0002 keys backup.

-• Choose 0000 key and search HDMI resolution in the right pane.
+• Choose the 0000 key and search HDMI resolution in the right pane.

-• Now, select the key that is matching your resolution, right click and select Modify binary data.
+• Now, select the key that matches your resolution, right-click, and select Modify binary data.

 Modify binary data